microsoft/OpenAIWorkshop/scenarios/prompt_engineering/01_Prompt_Introduction.md

 ---
 ## General Tips for Designing Prompts

-> **Note:** We are not examing hyperparameters in this section, however, here's a quick link to some pointers on hyperparameters: [Basic Overview of Azure OpenAI Service Hyperparameters](./prompt_engineering/98_hyperparameters.md)
+> **Note:** We are not examining hyperparameters in this section, however, here's a quick link to some pointers on hyperparameters: [Basic Overview of Azure OpenAI Service Hyperparameters](./prompt_engineering/98_hyperparameters.md)

 Here are some tips to keep in mind while you are designing your prompts: